mjordan/islandora_workbench_docs/docs/workflows.md

 ### Using hooks

-Islandora Workbench provides several "[hooks](/islandora_workbench_docs/hooks/)" that allow you to execute external scripts at specific times.
+Islandora Workbench provides several "[hooks](/islandora_workbench_docs/hooks/)" that allow you to run external scripts at specific points in execution.
 For example, the "post-action script" enables you to execute scripts immediately after a node is created or updated, or a media is created.
 Drupal informs Workbench if an action was successful or not, and in either case, post-action hook scripts registered in the Workbench configuration file execute.
 These scripts can interact with external applications:

 ![Post-action hook script](images/post_action_hook.png)